econoalchemist/SeedSigner/02_Software.md

  <img src="assets/software07.png">
 </p>

-Or if there has been some manipulation in the file you downloaded and it is not authenticaly signed by the SeedSigner key, Kleopatra will print the dialog in red.
+Or if there has been some manipulation in the file you downloaded and it is not authentically signed by the SeedSigner key, Kleopatra will print the dialog in red.
 This is an invalid signature and you should not proceed with decompressing the `.zip` file.

 <p align="center">
  <img src="assets/software08.png">
 </p>

-Now that you have verified the authenticity of the accompanying `.sha256` file, you can rest assured that sha256 hash value contained within it is in fact the hash value that you should be able to independantly generate on the accompanying `.zip` file.
+Now that you have verified the authenticity of the accompanying `.sha256` file, you can rest assured that sha256 hash value contained within it is in fact the hash value that you should be able to independently generate on the accompanying `.zip` file.
 To generate hash values on files, you can use a convenient freeware hex editor tool called [HxD](https://mh-nexus.de/en/hxd/).

 - In HxD, navigate to `File` > `Open` and select the SeedSigner `.zip` file
 - Navigate to `Analysis` > `Checksums` > `SHA256`